Things to Do in Berlin City – What Attractions to Visit in 3 Days?

 11. Potsdamer Platz

 How much can you include in a 3-day Berlin stay – and what to visit, if you want to cover as many historic places, attractions and other famous things & sites as possible in the remarkable German city?

 Below, you will find a 3-day itinerary including all the best of Berlin in three days.
 Day 1 will take you to some of the real iconic places in Berlin – and includes some of the absolute top museums in the city!
 Day 2 will take you round to a large number of famous sights located in the city centre (Berlin Mitte), and Day 3 will show you some of the amazing outdoor attractions in the German capital.

 Where to stay in Berlin?
-Leonardo Royal Hotel Berlin Alexanderplatz (budget) with an excellent location in Berlin Mitte, Radisson Blu Hotel, Berlin (mid-range) with large pool, sauna & gym and close to the Museum Island, Hotel Adlon Kempinski Berlin (top) – a 5-star extravagant hotel with a neoclassical indoor pool, next to the Brandenburg Gate.
+Leonardo Royal Hotel Berlin Alexanderplatz (budget) top location, Berlin Mitte, Radisson Blu Hotel, Berlin (mid-range) near Museum Island, Hotel Adlon Kempinski Berlin (top) 5-star hotel & neoclassical pool, Brandenburg Gate.

 On your first day in Berlin, you will start out in Alexanderplatz in Berlin Mitte, where you will soak up the morning atmosphere in the German capital.

 Alexanderplatz is the eye-catching central square where people pass by, meet, hang out, go for a cup of coffee, have a kebab, a beer and make a selfie.
 Besides, there are great shopping opportunities in the shopping centres surrounding the vibrant plaza.
 It is an ideal spot to start your sightseeing in Berlin!

 Now it is time to enjoy one of the best views of Berlin, namely from the impressive and iconic Television Tower.